poissonconsulting/fwatlasbc/README.md

 #> #   waterbody_key <int>, watershed_code_50k <chr>, …
 ```

-Convert the stream network into a table blue line keys with regularly
+Convert the stream network into a table of blue line keys with regularly
 spaced river meters starting at 0.

 ``` r